International Student Handbook

 Credit card payments: You can pay your tuition fees, in full, by credit card or debit card at the Finance Office on campus.
 Before you pay, you should check whether your bank will charge you for using your card abroad and what this charge will be.

-Sponsored students: If you are a sponsored student, you should provide written evidence of who will be sponsoring your studies and exactly how much the sponsor is paying.
+Sponsored students: If you are a sponsored student, you should provide written evidence of who will be sponsoring your studies and exactly how much your sponsor is paying.

-Regardless of how you decide to pay your tuition fees it is essential that you arrange a payment method with the Finance Office within 21 days of your arrival at QMU.
+Regardless of how you decide to pay your tuition fees, you must arrange a payment method with the Finance Team within 21 days of your arrival at QMU.
 A full copy of our Student Debt Recovery Procedures can be found on our website.

 International induction events